Maykr1/ToDoList2/README.md

 # ToDoList2

 ## Description
 This is my second iteration of a ToDoList.
-I would like to note that I did not choose to use docker-compose due to the fact that it's performance is worse than just running the containers separately.
-This is currently running under my website, www.ethansclark.com/ToDo/v2, which is also running on my home server.
-However, I do not have any plans to make this appear public on my website as it originated from outdated code.
-I'd like to start on a new project instead.
+I would like to note that it is currently running in Docker Compose, but this may change in the future.

 ## Technologies
 - Java